shannonmoeller/find-config/README.md

 Where X is the current directory:

-1. If X/file.ext exists, load it.
+1. If X/file.ext exists, return it.
 STOP
-2. If X/.dir/file.ext exists, load it.
+2. If X/.dir/file.ext exists, return it.
 STOP
-3. Change X to parent directory.
+3. If any, change X to parent directory.
 GO TO 1

 ## Install